nukuutos/nukuutos/README.md

 ## Bio 😄

-- 👀 Looking for job positions of Full Stack Developer, Software Engineer
+- 👀 Looking for job positions of Software Engineer
-- 🎓 One semester away from graduating as a computer security specialist
+- 🎓 One semester away from graduating as a Computer Security Specialist
 - 💞 Interested in contributing to your projects
 - ✉️ Open to invitations for collaboration
 - 🎮 Like to play CTFs

 ## Personal project 💼

-Last 2 years working on <ins>**Beaurel**</ins> project:
+Over 2 years working on <ins>**Beaurel**</ins> project:
 - [Client](https://github.com/nukuutos/beaurel-client)
 - [API](https://github.com/nukuutos/beaurel-api)
 - [Demo](https://github.com/nukuutos/beaurel-demo)